openstad/openstad-docs/technical/frontend/README.md

 # Openstad Frontend
-The openstad frontend is primarly built upon the ApostropheCMS, there are also a few react application that are run as modules inside ApostropheCMS.
+The Openstad frontend is built upon the ApostropheCMS, there are also a few react application that are run as modules inside ApostropheCMS.

 The main repo is found here: https://github.com/Amsterdam/openstad-frontend